slartibaartfast/allocate-token/README.md

 ### Download the secure connect bundle for your Astra database

-On the Summary page of the [Astra](astra.datastax.com) database instance there is a link to download this bundle.
+On the Summary page of the [Astra](astra.datastax.com) database instance there is a link to "Download secure conect bundle".
 It has several files we will make secrets with.
 Download the file and unpackage it in a convenient directory.

 ### Create Kubernetes Secrets

+Some of the secrets will be references to files, and we will use those to bind the files to the pod.
+Other secrets will be injected into the pod as environmental variables.
+All of them are referenced in service.yaml file's Deployment section.

 The allocatorw3secret will let data be served by the webserver over https.